apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Food Network star Michael Chiarello dead at 61 from 'acute allergic reaction'**
+**2 shot on Bowie State University campus as homecoming concludes**

-You can read more about it [here](https://www.foxnews.com/entertainment/food-network-star-michael-chiarello-dead-61).
+You can read more about it [here](https://www.wbaltv.com/article/bowie-state-university-shooting/45475992).

 ## Requirements
 - Python 3.8